 Colic can be very confusing at first, because there doesn’t seem to be a reason why your baby is crying.
 If your baby does not need a feed or a nappy change and is not in any physical discomfort, it might seem like the crying is completely random.
 You should see a doctor first to rule out any underlying medical conditions, but if everything else has been ruled out and the crying persists, your baby might have colic.
 For more FAQ’s, the Careline team have released a new content hub for parents that can be used if you need more information.

 What Are The Signs And Symptoms Of Colic?

 Generally, colic is the culprit if the crying fits come in ‘rules of three’.
 This means that they last for at least 3 hours at a time, occur at least 3 days a week and for at least 3 weeks in a row.
-If your baby follows this pattern, they almost certainly have colic.
-Other symptoms include:
+If your baby is normally thriving with no identifiable medical problem and crying inconsolably they may have colic.

 - Crying fits that occur at around the same time each day (usually in the afternoon or evening)

 - Eating or sleeping is disrupted by the crying